 The specific requirements and limitations for Professional Corporations vary by state.
 However, in addition to the mandatory licenses to practice, incorporating a Professional Corporation usually requires the following:

-• Defining the Profession Corporation’s purpose in the Articles of Incorporation.
+- Defining the Professional Corporation’s purpose in the Articles of Incorporation.

-• Obtaining additional approval from appropriate licensing boards if required by the state.
+- Obtaining additional approval from appropriate licensing boards if required by the state.
 For example, New York requires all entities providing professional engineering services to submit a “Certificate of Authorization to provide Engineering and/or Land Surveying Services in New York State."
-(See our past blog article, New York State Consent Process for Professional Corporations and LLCs.)

 Restrictions for Professional Corporations